 There’s a common path that people take as they’re learning about doing business on the internet.
 At some point, they discover SEO (Search Engine Optimization)… the process of making your web site pages rank better for certain search terms.
-In other words, if you’re selling real estate, you want your site to come up in the first page or so in Google (or Yahoo, or MSN) when someone searches on real estate and the city or area you work in.
-If you’re selling custom made baseball bats, you want your web site to come up on the first page or so in Google (or Yahoo, or MSN) when someone searches on custom made baseball bats.
+In other words, if you’re selling real estate, you want your site to come up in the first page or so in Google (or Yahoo, Bing, or Yandex) when someone searches on real estate and the city or area you work in.
+If you’re selling custom made baseball bats, you want your web site to come up on the first page when someone searches on custom made baseball bats.
 The whole process of selecting the keywords that are pertinent to your business and making your pages rank well is called Search Engine Optimization (SEO for short).

 There are many factors that affect your ranking in a particular search engine.
 They all have different algorithms (formulas) that are used to rank web pages.
-It’s difficult or near impossible to rank well in Google, Yahoo, and MSN for the same site for the same keyword phrase.
+Well, Google has their own, as does Bing, and Yandex, but Yahoo uses Bing (I think), and DuckDuckGo uses Yandex.
 If ranking well in more than one is important to you or your business, then you may need to create multiple web sites.
 It takes a lot of work to rank well, there’s no magic button.

 What is Google Page Rank?